AndreRudolph/impulsephp-doc/docs/client/appandconfig.md

 Managing complex applications becomes tricky when dealing with assets like javascript, sass / scss and static resources like images or media in general.
 To reduce this complexity, the Impulse PHP Framework takes advantage of using webpack as a module builder to compile, minify and collect all required assets together.

-Luckily the Symfony framework already provides the WebpackEncoreBundle that wraps webpack by providing a handy facade for its configuration.
+Luckily the Symfony framework already provides the awesome WebpackEncoreBundle that wraps webpack by providing a handy facade for its configuration.

 Once the Impulse framework has been initialized, the original webpack.config.js had been replaced and all files in the assets/ directory had been removed.